- Take Classes

 Participants in The Factory also travel nationally to film festivals and youth media conferences.
 Recently, Factory youth have attended the Sundance Film Festival, the Youth Media Alliance in Detroit, and the Seattle Superfly youth filmmaking camp.

-Factory filmmakers, and alumni, are also employed through BAVC Productions, the organizations community filmmaking department.
+Factory filmmakers, and alumni, are also employed through BAVC Productions, the organization's community filmmaking department, and have worked with a variety of local organizations to produce promotional videos through our Community Filmmaking Partnerships.

 This free, year-round, program meets in San Francisco office in the Mission District (2727 Mariposa) from 4:30pm-7pm, on Tuesdays & Thursdays.

-The Factory is currently accepting applications from interested Bay Area youth.
+The Factory is currently accepting applications from interested Bay Area youth, ages 14-18, for our Fall cohort.

-For more information, contact Factory Manager Jason Jakaitis at email@example.com.
+For more information about the program, contact Factory Manager Sarah Gonzalez at sarahgonzalez[at]bavc.org.